Students will receive a B.S. with Honors in Psychology if they fulfill the following requirements:

 - Acceptance into Honors Program - Entry into the program will be through a formal application reviewed and approved by the Psychology Department.
 The application will include the student’s course work, grade point average and letter of nomination from a faculty member.
 Psychology majors may apply to the program if they have at least sophomore status and at least 3 credit hours in Psychology at the 200 level and above.

-- Course requirements for a bachelor’s degree in Psychology plus at least 3-6 additional credit hours in Psychology at the 300 level and above, depending on credit earned for PSYC 599.
+- Course Requirements - To be eligible, each student must complete the requirements for a bachelor’s degree in Psychology plus at least 3-6 additional credit hours in psychology at the 300 level and above, depending on credit earned for PSYC 599.

-- Grade point average of 3.0 in Psychology and grade point average of 2.85 overall at time of graduation
+- 3.0 GPA - The student's grade point average must be a minimum of 3.0 in psychology and grade point average of 2.85 overall at time of graduation